Learning Human-Aligned Representations with Contrastive Learning and Generative Similarity: Introduction

 \section{Introduction}

-Human intelligence is characterized by strong inductive biases that enable humans to form meaningful generalizations \cite{tenenbaum2011grow,lake2015human}, learn from few examples \cite{lake2015human}, and abstract useful information from sensory data \cite{gershman2017blessing}.
-Instilling such biases into machine learning models has been at the center of numerous recent studies \cite{kumar2022using,mccoy2020universal,peterson2019human,hebart2020revealing,sucholutsky2023informativeness,sucholutsky2024alignment,mccoy2023modeling,muttenthaler2024improving,snell2023metalearned,jha2023extracting}, and has been shown to improve accuracy, few-shot learning, interpretability, and robustness \cite{sucholutsky2023getting}.
-Key to this effort is the ability to find effective training procedures to imbue neural networks with these inductive biases.
-Two prominent approaches for achieving that goal are i) leveraging the extensive literature on modeling human inductive biases with Bayesian models \cite{tenenbaum2011grow,griffiths2010probabilistic} to specify a computational model for the bias of interest and then distilling it into the model, usually via meta-learning \cite{kumar2022using,binz2023meta,mccoy2020universal}, and ii) incorporating psychologically-rich human judgments in the training objectives of models such as soft labels \cite{sucholutsky2021soft}, categorization uncertainty \cite{collins2023human,peterson2019human}, language descriptions \cite{kumar2022using,marjieh2022words}, and similarity judgments \cite{muttenthaler2024improving,jha2023extracting,esling2018generative}.
+Human intelligence is characterized by representations that enable humans to form meaningful generalizations \citep{tenenbaum2011grow}, learn from few examples \citep{lake2015human}, and abstract useful information from sensory data \citep{gershman2017blessing}.
+In cognitive science, probabilistic models based on Bayesian inference are used to explain how humans make meaningful generalizations from small amounts of data \citep{tenenbaum2011grow,griffiths2010probabilistic,piantadosi2016logical,goodman2011learning}.
+In machine learning, many recent efforts have gone towards aligning neural network models to human behavior by incorporating psychologically-rich human data in the training objectives, such as reward functions \cite{ouyang2022training,christiano2017deep}, categorization uncertainty \citep{collins2023human,peterson2019human}, language descriptions \citep{radford2021learning, kumar2022using,marjieh2022words}, soft labels \citep{sucholutsky2021soft}, or similarity judgements \citep{muttenthaler2024aligning,muttenthaler2024improving}.

-While both approaches are promising, they are not without limitations.
-Though Bayesian models provide an effective description of human inductive biases, they are often computationally intractable due to expensive Bayesian posterior computations that require summing over large hypothesis spaces.
-This problem is particularly pronounced when considering symbolic models which are key to modeling human behavior \cite{lake2019omniglot,lake2017building,sable2021sensitivity,sable2022language,quilty2023best}.
-Likewise, incorporating human judgments in model objectives may be intuitive, but it is often not scalable for the data needs of modern machine learning.
-For example, while incorporating human similarity judgments (i.e., judgments of how similar pairs of stimuli are) have been shown to improve model behavior \cite{esling2018generative,jha2023extracting,muttenthaler2024improving}, collecting large amounts of these judgments at the scale of modern datasets is challenging as the number of required judgments grows quadratically in the number of stimuli (though see \cite{marjieh2022words} for proxies).
+Both approaches have limitations.
+Though Bayesian models provide an effective description of human behavior, they are often computationally intractable due to expensive posterior computations that require summing over large hypothesis spaces.
+Incorporating human judgments in model training objectives, such as human similarity judgments, may be intuitive for alignment \citep{esling2018generative,jha2023extracting,muttenthaler2024improving}, but collecting them at the scale necessary to train large machine learning models can become challenging as the number of required judgments grows quadratically in the number of stimuli (though see \citet{marjieh2022words} for proxies).